- Home

 - Inflammation of the tongue

 If you’re worried about your vitamin B2 intake, it’s worth speaking to your GP.
-If you’re not getting enough through diet alone, they may recommend that you take a daily multivitamin or a B-complex supplement.
+If you’re not getting enough through diet alone, they may recommend a daily multivitamin or a B-complex supplement.

 Note: It’s important to always seek the advice of your GP before adding any new supplements to your diet because they won’t be suitable for everyone.